 The Company's reporting segments, comprised of the satellite services, commercial networks and government systems segments, are primarily distinguished by the type of customer and the related contractual requirements.
-The Company's satellite services segment provides satellite-based broadband services to consumers, enterprises, commercial airlines and mobile broadband customers primarily in the United States.
-The Company's commercial networks segment develops and offers advanced end-to-end satellite and wireless communication systems, ground networking equipment and space-to-earth connectivity systems, some of which are ultimately used by the Company's satellite services segment.
-The Company's government systems segment develops and offers network-centric, internet protocol (IP)-based fixed and mobile secure government communications systems, products, services and solutions, and provides global mobile broadband service and product offerings.
+The Company's satellite services segment provides satellite-based broadband and related services to consumers, enterprises, commercial airlines and mobile broadband customers.
+The Company's commercial networks segment develops and offers advanced satellite and wireless broadband platforms, ground networking equipment, radio frequency and advanced microwave solutions, ASIC chip design, satellite payload development and space-to-earth connectivity systems, some of which are ultimately used by the Company's satellite services segment.
+The Company's government systems segment provides global mobile broadband services to military and government users and develops and offers network-centric, internet protocol (IP)-based fixed and mobile secure communications products and solutions.
 The more regulated government environment is subject to unique contractual requirements and possesses economic characteristics which differ from the satellite services and commercial networks segments.
 The Company's segments are determined consistent with the way management currently organizes and evaluates financial information internally for making operating decisions and assessing performance.

-Segment revenues and operating profits (losses) for the three and nine months ended December 31, 2016 and 2015 were as follows:
+Segment revenues and operating profits (losses) for the three months ended June 30, 2017 and 2016 were as follows: